adamkdean/akd-sh/workspace/posts/2018-08-01-15-24-00-mount-docker-volume-locally.md

 We create a volume `my_precious_data`, then we run the backdoor, first mounting the volume `my_precious_data` to the container path `/volume`, and then mounting the local directory `$(pwd)/my_precious_data` to the container path `/local` which as we saw, is actually `/volume`.

 Now you have mounted a docker volume to your local filesystem.

+**Update:** I realised today that the original dockerfile wouldn't stay alive.
+I therefore changed the CMD to `CMD tail -f /dev/null` to keep the container alive.
+Thanks to [bigdatums.net](http://bigdatums.net/2017/11/07/how-to-keep-docker-containers-running/) for that snippet.